kangasbros/mempass/README.md

     kivy main.py

-Note that you have to install the requirements (only one is Faker) to the kivy virtualenv:
+Note that you have to install the requirements (Faker and pycrypto) to the kivy virtualenv:

-    kivy -m pip install Faker
+    kivy -m pip install Faker pycrypto

 User-friendly packages might come out later.